 Note that our list only includes single malts from Scotland — there was a bottle from Japan (Yamazaki 50 Year Old) that sold for $133,999, but it’s not a single malt Scotch because it wasn’t made in Scotland.

 Macallan M — $628,000

 The most expensive Scotch ever was sold at a 2014 Sotheby’s auction in Hong Kong.
 Just the bottle alone took over 50 hours to make and required 17 artisans.
 To make the Scotch, seven out of about 200,000 barrels were selected, with the age ranging from 25-75 years.

 This 64 year old scotch was bottled to celebrate the 150th birthday of René Lalique, who founded one of the world’s most respected crystal production houses.
 The decantur, with the scotch, was auctioned through Sotheby’s in 2010.

 Glenfiddich Janet Sheed Roberts Reserve 1955 — $94,000

 Named after the oldest person in Scotland, this scotch was sold at a charity auction in New York in March of 2012.
 There were only 11 ever made and they were all sold in private auctions.

 Springbank 50 Year Old 1919 — $78,000

-Unlike the three previous Scotches that you can only at auctions, this scotch can actually be purchased right now, and on line.
-It’s in stock and next day delivery is even available inside the UK.
+Unlike the three previous Scotches that you can only buy at auctions, this scotch can actually be purchased right now, and on line.
+It’s in stock and next day delivery is even available outside the UK.
 But keep in mind that supplies are limited — only 24 bottles were produced.